Last updated on May 25, 2023 at 02:04 pm

 - Let your team know you have their back.
 We know that 70% of the variance in employee engagement comes down to your manager, and that not all managers are communication experts or comfortable having hard conversations.
 As comms professionals, it is up to you to equip your managers with the tools they need to support their direct reports.

 - Thank your employees.
-A handwritten note from a senior leader or the CEO sends a powerful message that an employee’s contributions are recognized and matter.
+A handwritten note from a senior leader or the CEO sends a powerful message that an employee’s contributions matter.

 Douglas Conant, the former CEO of Campbell’s Soup, summarized it well when he said: